corydolphin/flask-cors/docs/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It's good practice to keep your application configuration settings in one place.
-This is also possible with Flask-CORS using the same configuration options in the Flas application's config object.
+This is also possible with Flask-CORS using the same configuration options in the Flask application's config object.

 Default settings
 ^^^^^^^^^^^^^^^^